JonathanFry3/KSolve/README.md

 -STATES # [-S #] - Sets the maximum number of game states to evaluate before terminating.
 Defaults to 5,000,000.

+-FAST # [-F #] - Fast mode, which limits talon look-ahead.
+Enter a number from 0 to 9.
+9 will act like -F was not used, 0 will be very fast but may give a non-minimal result or even no result for a solvable game.

 ========================
 NOTES: